 While outsourcing product development, many organizations think that they can manage the development team remotely, and there’s no need to hire a dedicated offshore product manager.

-Sometimes, it’s usually not economical and easy to hire good offshore product development managers.
+Sometimes, it’s usually not economical and easy to hire good offshore product development managers or product development services.
 Therefore, you might be tempted to not hire a manager at all and manage offshore developers remotely on your own.

 However, it’s not a wise decision since managing developers is even tougher than managing people otherwise.
 The manager of a software development team has to obtain first-hand accounts of the team’s activity, challenges and successes and meet each of the developers regularly.
 He has to be there with them all the time.

-There are certain cultural gaps that needs to be addressed.
+There are certain cultural gaps that need to be addressed.
 Loss of non-verbal clues and time zone differences that accompany long-distance communication can only add to your problems.

 You must have accountability on the ground and, therefore, a single point of contact who is close to the developers and has no cultural or geographical gaps.
 You can hire a full-time manager or a ‘working manager’ (if the team size is smaller than 5-10 developers), who is a senior developer with management skills.